List of Things to do in Margaret River WA

 BEACHES ALL DAY MARGARET RIVER REGION:

 Try Yallingup Beach or Smiths Beach in the morning before the sea breeze comes in, or in the afternoon, drive across the cape a few kilometres to Bunker Bay.
 Here you’ll find one of the world’s most beautiful sheltered beaches, and you can walk through the expensive resort there.

 Eagle Bay‘s pretty beaches are also worth seeing, as well as the delightful nearby beach at Point Picquet, which could be in the Caribbean.

 Margaret River is a wonderful region that’s largely still undiscovered by the rest of the world but loved greatly by West Australians.

 The pristine Margaret River wine region provides a host of things to do such as:

 - wine tours

 - staying with a wood fire in winter at this beachfront holiday house

 DUNSBOROUGH THINGS TO DO

 Copy this list of things to do in and near Dunsborough into your phone or copy and paste it to a note file on your computer and print it.
-If you are out of mobile phone range when going south of Perth, it might be a good idea to save Google maps into your phone or print them on paper to bring with you.

 - FAMILY BEACHING, Swimming